Iterative schemes for surfactant transport in porous media: Numerical examples

 In Fig. \ref{fig:variablypressure} we show again the pressure and concentration profiles at the final step $T=1$.
 The main differences to the previous example, i.e. Figure (\ref{fig:PressureVadose}) are in the values of the pressure.
 We can observe again a discontinuity in the pressure profile but, more importantly, it is evident a jump from negative to positive values.
 Such results were expected considering the initial pressure imposed on the domain.

 In Fig. \ref{fig:iterationvariably} are presented the total number of iterations.
-We remark that in this case only the $L-$scheme based algorithms are converging.
+We remark that in this case only the L-scheme based algorithms are converging.
 It is also interesting to observe that the difference in the number of iterations between the more commonly used non-linear splitting approach (NonLinS) and alternate splitting (AltLinS) approach.
 The alternate method appears to be a valid alternative to the common formulation.
 It produces equally accurate results, requiring fewer iterations.

 As for the previous example we present in the Tables \ref{tab:1.1dx}, \ref{tab:1.1dt} the precise numbers of iterations and condition numbers for each algorithm implemented for different mesh diameters and time steps.
 Each segment ($-$) in the tables below, implies that the method failed to converge for such particular combination of time step and space mesh.
-As already observed in Fig. \ref{fig:iterationvariably} the $L$-scheme based solvers are the only ones converging in all cases.
-Moreover, the linear systems associated with the $L$-scheme are better conditioned than the ones for Picard or Newton methods.
-We finally remark that, as expected, for smaller time steps the Newton and Picard schemes converges, see Table \ref{tab:1.1dt}.
+As already observed in Fig. \ref{fig:iterationvariably} the L-scheme based solvers are the only ones converging in all cases.
+Moreover, the linear systems associated with the L-scheme are better conditioned than the ones for Picard or Newton methods.
+We finally remark that, as expected, for smaller time steps the Newton and Picard schemes converge, see Table \ref{tab:1.1dt}.
+Anyhow, the condition numbers of the systems associated to the linearized problems, remain ill-conditioned.
+This can cause further numerical problems.